Breonna Taylor warrant details deepen mistrust in police

 Some Louisville officers have been disciplined, fired, and even charged with crimes for abusing protesters, in addition to the four officers now charged federally in relation to the botched raid.
 But the problems can’t be blamed on a few rogue officers, according to a lawsuit brought by Taylor’s white neighbors, who were nearly hit by gunfire during the raid.

 They accuse the department of having a “warrior culture” and cultivating an “us vs. them” mentality.
-And the family of a Black man shot dead in his restaurant’s kitchen by law enforcement says in a lawsuit that police aggression during a curfew instigated his death.
+In a lawsuit, the family of the man shot at the restaurant alleges that police aggression during a curfew instigated his death.

 Louisville is working on numerous reforms, implementing a new 911 diversion program, increasing leadership reviews of search warrant requests and improving officer training.
 The city has outlawed “no knock” warrants, conducted an independent audit and paid Taylor’s mother $12 million in a civil settlement.
 A new police chief, Erika Shields, was hired in 2021.